AndrewstheBuilder/Leet-Code-Intuitions/Problem_Solving_Steps.md

   - performance
 - Use the neat features of your programming language!
   - Ask if you're not sure
-  - Can often "make up" reasonable funcitons (or assume at first and implement later)
+  - Can often "make up" reasonable functions (or assume at first and implement later)
 - Good style is bad, consistency!
 - Think about error cases, boundary checks, etc...
   - Case by case basis not every problem needs this.